Political Science majors selected for this competitive program gain access to:

 The NDISC Undergraduate Program is for Political Science majors.
 All of our courses should count toward the major.

-The deadline is April 8, 2019, but we will consider applications for special circumstances after the deadline.
+The deadline was April 8, 2019, but we will consider applications for special circumstances after the deadline.

 3.72 is the current requirement for minimum Latin honors, ie. cum laude.
 The certificate is a competitive privilege.
 That said, GPAs often increase over time and the normal applicant is a rising junior.
 Also, some students face/d challenges along the way.
 Thus, students whose GPA is below 3.72 may submit an additional paragraph to their statement of interest justifying their current GPA and explaining why it will improve.